Rishav048/Nykaa.com-Clone/README.md

-# RCT101 Project (Nykaa.com Clone)  ---->  renamed as COSMETIC +
+# RCT101 Project (Nykaa.com Clone)  ---->  renamed as COSMETICS +
  rustic-bone-9818

 ![alt text](https://masai-course.s3.ap-south-1.amazonaws.com/editor/uploads/2022-12-14/LOGO_Cosmetic%2B_677836.png)

-Nykaa **(COSMETIC +)** is an Indian e-commerce company, founded by Falguni Nayar in 2012 and headquartered in Mumbai.
+Nykaa **(COSMETICS +)** is an Indian e-commerce company, founded by Falguni Nayar in 2012 and headquartered in Mumbai.
 It sells beauty, wellness and fashion products across websites, mobile apps and 100+ offline stores.
 In 2020, it became the first Indian unicorn startup headed by a woman.

 **TechStacks I have used**